rangsimanketkaew/deepcv/tutorials/3-training-model.md

 ## Step 2: Train model

 Execute the `ae_train.py` source using `-m`, like below.
 Then it will start to train the model.
-The training time depends the size of dataset and networks, the number of epochs, etc.
+The training time depends on the size of the dataset and networks, the number of epochs, etc.

 ```sh
 $ python ae_train \